HumanCompatibleAI/ranking-challenge/README.md

 }
 ```

-You do not need to return the same number of posts as you received.
-However, keep in mind that making a significant change in the number of posts returned could have a negative impact on the user experience.
+You do not need to return the same number of content items as you received.
+However, keep in mind that making a significant change in the number of items could have a negative impact on the user experience.

 ### Platform-specific fields

-Some fields are only available
+Some fields are only available for a subset of platforms and content types:

+`title` is only available on Reddit posts (not comments)

+Engagements:

+- Reddit, `upvote, downvote`.
+- X (Twitter): `comment, repost, like, view`
+- Facebook: `like, love, care, haha, wow, sad, angry, comment, share`

 ## Available infrastructure

-Winning classifiers will be executed in an environment that can provide the following infrastructure (let us know which you'll need):
+Winning classifiers will be run during the experiment in an environment that can provide the following infrastructure (let us know which you'll need):

 ### Endpoint